maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 # Randomized Search

 Randomized search follows the same goal.
 However, we won't test sequentially all the combinations.
 Instead, we try **random combinations** among the range of values specified for the hyper-parameters.
-We initally specify the number of random configurations we want to test in the parameter space.
+We initially specify the number of random configurations we want to test in the parameter space.

 ![image](https://maelfabien.github.io/assets/images/expl4_4.png)

 The main advantage is that we can try a broader range of values or hyperparameters within the same computation time as grid search, or test the same ones in much less time.
-We are however not guaranteed to identify the best combination, since not all combinations will be tested.
+We are however not guaranteed to identify the best combination since not all combinations will be tested.

 To get back to our previous example in which we used 2 successive hyperparameter techniques in a row, randomized Search can also be used as the first layer, to either speed up the process on the same set of hyperparameters, or explore a broader range of feature values.